Chapter 11:

 “Okay…I think I know who you’re talking about…” Raquel quizzically rested her chin atop her fist while raising an eyebrow.

 “Hang on.
 He’s gotta’ be talking about that kid you brought in not too long ago.”
 It surprised Nicolaus to hear that it was, in fact, Raquel who brought Aran in.
-“I thought that little woman was a woman though.”
+“Could’a sworn little woman was a woman though.”

 “…What?”
 Hearing Officer Manley mention that, knocked Nicolaus for a loop.
 “Aran’s a boy…right?”

-Once finished, he prepared to wait on the bench, but before Nicolaus could even sit down, that small yet sturdy frame of Aran’s blasted him from the side!
-Despite said tiny stature, the doll-faced sleuth launched themselves into the much larger Nicolaus with enough force to send him crashing to the floor!
+Once finished, Nicolaus prepared to patiently wait on a bench.
+Before he could even sit down, however, that small yet sturdy frame of Aran’s blasted him from the side!
+Despite said tiny stature, the doll-faced sleuth tackled Nicolaus with enough force to send them both crashing to the floor!
 “Thompson, my partner!
 Thank you for assisting me in my time of need!”
-Aran gave their dazed ‘partner’ a hearty hug as Nicolaus recovered, tossing Aran to the side!
+Aran gave their dazed ‘partner’ a hearty hug as Nicolaus recovered, tossing them aside!

 “Get off me, you moron!”
 Nicolaus was conflicted.
 More and more mysteries were wrapping themselves around his life, strangling away any reason.
 Their powers, Newtonville Rock, Delta Exceed, Aran…and never to be forgotten…the fate of the officer he murdered.
-Often times, just dipping into those thoughts left Nicolaus in an anxiety riddled state.
-His chest tightened, his eyes watered, his brow sweat, Nicolaus despised and feared being ignorant of how lost he was in his own life!
+So many questions, and no answers; Nicolaus despised and feared being ignorant of how lost he was in his own life!
+Chest tightening, eyes watering, brow sweating, Nicolaus was spiraling down into an anxiety attack.

 “Nicolaus Thompson, are you alright?”
 He could hardly respond to Raquel.